kianatahleigh/ToddlerTimeApplication/README.md

 - Timer visuals need optimization for a smoother visual transition.
 - The `numberOfChildren` section needs to be optimized to accurately reflect the data visible to users as in the number of children a user has.
 - Forgot Password page needs to be updated to send a reset link to user's registered email.
+- Task status needs optimization to update to 'IN PROGRESS' as default once task is created.

 ## Author